Bank fraud: Phishing or Internet fraud

 Phishing, also known as Internet fraud, operates by sending forged e-mail, impersonating an online bank, auction or payment site; the e-mail directs the user to a forged web site which is designed to look like the login to the legitimate site but which claims that the user must update personal info.
 The information thus stolen is then used in other frauds, such as theft of identity or online auction fraud.

 A number of malicious "Trojan horse" programmes have also been used to snoop on Internet users while online, capturing keystrokes or confidential data in order to send it to outside sites.

 Fake websites can trick a visitor into downloading computer viruses that steal personal information.
 A visitor may encounter security messages claiming his machine has viruses and instructing him to download new software, which is actually a virus.

 Prime bank fraud

-"Prime bank" operations claim to offer an urgent, exclusive opportunity to cash in on the best-kept secret in the banking industry, with guaranteed deposits in "primebanks", "constitutional banks", "bank notes and bank-issued debentures from top 500 world banks", and "bank guarantees and standby letters of credit" which generate spectacular returns at no risk and are "endorsed by the World Bank" or various national governments and central bankers.
-However, these official-sounding phrases are the hallmark of the so-called "prime bank" fraud; they may sound great on paper, but the guaranteed offshore investment with the vague claims of an easy 100% monthly return are all fictitious financial instruments intended to defraud individuals.
+"Prime bank" operations claim to offer an urgent, exclusive opportunity to cash in on the best-kept secret in the banking industry, with guaranteed deposits in "primebanks", "constitutional banks", "bank notes and bank-issued debentures from top 500 world banks", and "bank guarantees and standby letters of credit" which generate returns at no risk and are "endorsed by the World Bank" or various national governments and central bankers.
+However, these official-sounding phrases are known as "prime bank" fraud; they may sound great on paper, but the guaranteed offshore investment with the claims of an easy 100% monthly return are all fictitious financial instruments intended to defraud individuals.